priyanshs/AC-VMM/problem_def.md

 Given the integer target, return the minimum number of moves required (i.e., the minimum numMoves) to reach the destination.

+The integer shall be provided to you as part of function call to your function `reachNumber`.
+You need to return the number of moves to reach the destination.

 _Example 1:_

 Input: target = 2